Keilor Plains railway station

-Keilor Plains railway station is a commuter railway station on the Sunbury line, which is part of the Melbourne railway network.
-It serves the western suburb of St Albans, in Melbourne, Victoria, Australia.
-Keilor Plains station is a ground level unstaffed station, featuring two side platforms.
+Keilor Plains station is a railway station operated by Metro Trains Melbourne on the Sunbury line, part of the Melbourne rail network.
+It serves the northern section of the western suburb of St Albans, in Melbourne, Victoria, Australia.
 It opened on 27 January 2002.

 History

-Keilor Plains station opened on 27 January 2002, as part of the extension of the electrified network from St Albans to Sydenham.
+Keilor Plains station opened on 27 January 2002 alongside Watergardens and part of the wider extension of the electrified network from St Albans to Sydenham.
+A station however had been planned at the site for many decades prior.